SzyJar/SzyJar.github.io/Articles/Invigem.md

 ### Data Flow

 Azure Table Storage is populated daily with recent stock _adjusted close_ prices from the Alpha Vantage API.
-This population is handled by an **Azure Function App** triggered by an **Azure Logic App**, and the function runs once per day.
+This population is handled by an **Azure Function App** triggered by an **Azure Logic App** — the function runs once per day.

 The **ASP.NET Core API** acts as a proxy to Azure Table Storage, retrieving and caching the most recent data.
 The client then fetches this data from the API and stores it locally in the browser.